codingburgas/sprint-math-games-9th-grade-byteforce/README.md

 ## About the game 👾🎮
-The main purpose of our game "Crossword" is to make people have fun, while they are testing and improving the level of their vocabulary.
+The main purpose of our game "Crossword" is for people to have fun, while they are testing and improving the level of their vocabulary.

 <br>
 <hr>